nooperpudd/ttseries/README.rst

 Features
 --------

-1. Support Data Serializer
+1. Support Data Serializer, Default Enable with MessagePack.

-2. Support Data Compression
+2. Support Data Compression.

-3. In-order to void update previous records, Support Hash Set Time-series storage format.
+3. In-order to void update previous records, Support Redis Hashes Time-Series storage format.

-4. Support Numpy Ndarray data
+4. Support Numpy ndarray data type.

-5. Support **max length** to auto to trim records
+5. Support max length to auto to trim records.

+Usage
+-----

 TT-series provide three implementation to support different kinds of time-series data type.

-- **RedisSimpleTimeSeries** : Normally only base on Sorted sets to store records, previous records will impact the new
+- ``RedisSimpleTimeSeries`` : Normally only base on Sorted sets to store records, previous records will impact the new

     inserting records which are **NOT** unique numbers.

-- **RedisHashTimeSeries**: use Redis Sorted sets with Hashes to store time-series data, User don't need to consider the data repeatability with records, but sorted sets with hashes would take some extra memories to store the keys.
+- ``RedisHashTimeSeries``: use Redis Sorted sets with Hashes to store time-series data, User don't need to consider the data repeatability with records, but sorted sets with hashes would take some extra memories to store the keys.

-- **RedisNumpyTimeSeries**: base on Redis Sorted sets to store records, support `numpy.ndarray` data type format to serializer data.
+- ``RedisNumpyTimeSeries``: base on Redis Sorted sets to store records, support ``numpy.ndarray`` data type format to serializer data.

-Usage
------

-**Serializer Data**:
+Serializer Data
+^^^^^^^^^^^^^^^

-Tt-series use `Msgpack` to serializer data, because compare with other data serializer solutions, Msgpack provide a better performance solution to store data.
-If user don't want to use **Msgpack** to serializer data, just inherit from `ttseries.BaseSerializer` class to implement the supported data serializers.
+TT-series use `MsgPack`_ to serializer data, because compare with other data serializer solutions, MsgPack provide a better performance solution to store data.
+If user don't want to use MsgPack to serializer data, just inherit from ``ttseries.BaseSerializer`` class to implement the supported serializer class methods.

+Examples
+^^^^^^^^

 Prepare data records:

 .. sourcecode:: python

     from datetime import datetime
+    from redis import StrictRedis

     now = datetime.now()
     timestamp = now.timestamp()